EN

 Applying for a corporate credit card

 Corporate credit cards typically have stringent eligibility criteria.
-As the name suggests, they’re reserved for established corporate entities—S Corps, C Corps, and LLCs—meaning small business owners and sole proprietors should look into a business credit card instead.
+As the name suggests, they’re typically reserved for established corporate entities—S Corps, C Corps, and LLCs—meaning small business owners and sole proprietors should look into a business credit card instead.

 While the exact qualifications vary by issuer, businesses typically need a high business credit score, strong annual revenue, 10 or more employees (some issuers set a minimum number of cardholders), and oftentimes credit card charges of $250,000 or more each year.